Shreerag01/amfoss-tasks/task-00/README.md

+# TASK-00

-I installed Ubuntu 22.04 LTS on my computer in a dual-boot configuration.
-Despite facing some difficulties during the installation, I was able to successfully install it.
+I installed Ubuntu 22.04 LTS on my computer alongside my existing windows operating system in a dual-boot configuration.
+Despite facing some difficulties during the installation, I was eventually able to get it up and running.